Professional landscaper meeting Florida landscaping license requirements for lawn care services.

 i.
 Surety Bond

-Florida does not mandate a general surety bond for landscapers, but some counties or cities may require one for specific services (e.g., irrigation installation).
+Florida does not mandate a general surety bond for landscapers, but some counties or cities may require one for specific services (e.g., irrigation installation), especially when applying for a landscaping license Florida.
 A typical bond amount ranges from $1,000 to $5,000, depending on local laws.

 ii.
 Business Registration